ootuskaai/readmeTest/README.md

 Sass can be used from the command line or as part of a web framework.
-The first step is to install the gem:
+The first step is to install the gem

     gem install sass